 A conversation with a Calla Lily

 In memory of Arleen Solomon Rotchin who passed away on October 18, 2017.
-I wrote this several months ago.
+I wrote this a while ago.

 ABOUT: Arleen Solomon Rotchin writes a blog called The Calla Lily Dialogues .
 In the blog she shares thoughts and stories about inspirational women who challenge society’s perception of retirement age.
 She loves writing.
 Since 2005 she has written three books: Sam’s Will (memoir), Zoo and The Duchess of Cypress.

 Arleen says that she has evolved into a different version of her older self; “I love being a Calla Lily Woman flowering and carrying the spirit of youth into old age, never losing my enthusiasm.”